 With Kenner wiping the floor with the competition with sales of the Bionic Man, Mattel certainly pulled out the big guns when they released Pulsar in reply.
 Whilst Steve Austin had a peel away rubber arm that revealed his bionic gubbins, Pulsar's entire torso was made of clear plastic to reveal his internal organs!
 Sounds pretty gross, doesn't it?
 Open the Velcro on his stylish two piece jumpsuit, press a panel in his back and watch as his lungs and heart pump simulated blood through his arteries and veins.
 A solidly built toy, my Pulsar's heart and lungs still pump just fine, although after over thirty years, the red goo that was used for blood has congealed and no longer flows.

 There were actually two slightly different versions of the figure – with my Pulsar the clear section ends at the waist, with the groin area painted in a matching flesh tone with the rest of his body, whereas in the slightly less aesthetically pleasing alternate version, the entire piece is clear, revealing the inner connections of the leg joints.
 This later refinement was a welcome bit of attention to detail on Mattel's part.

-Mattel Pulsar Figure 1976 The Ultimate Man of Adventure
+Vintage Mattel PULSAR The Ultimate Man of Adventure 13 Action Figure

 Buy It Now